danielsuo/Crypto.jl/README.md

 ```

 ## Using elliptic curve cryptography
-So far, we can only generate public keys from private keys.
+So far, the package only generates public keys from private keys.
 We plan to add more functionality.
 ```julia
 # Generate public key from private key
 secret_key = "18e14a7b6a307f426a94f8114701e7c8e774e7f9a47e2c2035db29a206321725"